CJI Ramana rues 'ad-hoc, unplanned' improvement and maintenance of judicial infrastructure | Law-Order

 ''It is an assurance that an individual, howsoever weak, need not worry about the might of a state,'' CJI Ramana said.

+Five per cent of court complexes have basic medical facilities, he said.

+Thirty-two per cent courtrooms have separate record rooms.
+Fifty-one per cent of court complexes have a library.
+Only 27 per cent of courtrooms have computers placed on the judges' dias with video-conference facilities, CJI Ramana added.

-Also speaking at the function, Supreme Court Justice D Y Chandrachud said the flipside of their work is they are confronted with the extent of justice and injustice faced by citizens across the nation.
+Also speaking at the function, Supreme Court judge Justice D Y Chandrachud said the flip-side of their work is they are confronted with the extent of justice and injustice faced by citizens across the nation.

-Justice Chandrachud added that while the judiciary is celebrating the inauguration of the building but at the same there has to be introspection from the judiciary on how to address the issue of pending cases in the state and country.
+Justice Chandrachud added that while the judiciary is celebrating the inauguration of the building there has to be introspection from the judiciary on how to address the issue of pending cases in the state and country.

 ''As on date, there are over 48 lakh cases pending in Maharashtra with around 21,000 cases being more than three decades old.
 These are some of the problems we have to face.
 This calls for some introspection,'' Justice Chandrachud said.